The Busy Mom's Guide to Meal Planning for the School YearBy Carole Anderson Lucia Reviewed by Briana Rodriquez, R.D.

 As any busy mom knows, getting kids out the door in the morning with a healthy school lunch in tow can take a bit of finesse, especially if you’ve become accustomed to the slower, gentler pace of summer.
 It also requires some planning and some strategizing — and, yes, some work on the front end — to keep the morning rush a bit less hectic and a touch more streamlined.
 But it can be done, especially if you’ve got the tools and ideas to create a medley of healthy back-to-school meals.

-If you’re wondering how to meal plan now that school is back in session — we’re here to help.
+If you’re wondering how to meal prep for weight loss now that school is back in session — we’re here to help.
 Our complete guide to meal planning for the school year will give you the tips you need to create a healthy back-to-school meal plan, including a host of healthy school-lunch ideas and tips for back-to-school meal prep.
 Read on for all the tips!

 How to meal plan for the school year